Programmable Hardware Monitors for Security (funded by NSF, Google)

-Next Generation Solid Immersion Microscopy for Fault Isolation in Back-Side Analysis
+Next Generation Solid Immersion Microscopy for Fault Isolation in Back-Side Analysis (funded by IARPA)

 The rapid decrease in the dimensions of integrated circuits has necessitated corresponding higher-resolution methods for fault isolation and localization.
 Current state-of-the-art, defect imaging systems are reaching the limits of their resolution.
 Our goal is to investigate the effects of decrease in the IC dimensions on fault localization measurements by modeling the interaction of highly focused optical beams and nanoscale semiconductor integrated circuits.
 To this end, we are building an electromagnetic model that takes into account various parameters including polarization of light, numerical aperture, doping concentration, voltage level and circuit dimensions; to obtain a simulated image of the circuit, which would then we verified against the experimental data.

 Designing Digital CMOS Logic Circuits using Equalization (funded by BU)